KatsuteDev/Mal4J/migrating-to-v3.md

 ### ⛔ `Anime`, `AnimeListStatus`, `Manga`, and `MangaListStatus` now return `NullableDate` for the `getStartDate`, `getEndDate` and `getFinishDate` methods

-MyAnimeList does not always have a complete date for a Anime or Manga listing, as a consequence of using the `Date` object any listing that was missing a month or day would automatically resolve to January 1st when it should be null.
+MyAnimeList does not always have a complete date for a Anime or Manga listing, as a consequence of using the Date object, any listing that was missing a month or day would automatically resolve to January 1st when it should be null.

 These methods now return a `NullableDate` such that: